Parliamentary.ai

 Overview

-This bill amends the Sexual Offences Act 2003 to create new offences relating to voyeurism.
-It criminalizes the act of operating or recording images under someone's clothing without their consent, for the purposes of sexual gratification or to humiliate, alarm, or distress the victim.
+This bill amends the Sexual Offences Act 2003 to create new offences related to voyeurism.
+It criminalizes the act of operating or recording images under another person's clothing without their consent, targeting the genitals or buttocks, even if covered by underwear, if done for sexual gratification or to humiliate, alarm, or distress the victim.

 Description

-The Voyeurism (Offences) (No. 2) Bill introduces two new offences under section 67A of the Sexual Offences Act 2003:
+The Voyeurism (Offences) (No. 2) Bill introduces two new offenses under section 67A of the Sexual Offences Act 2003:

 Government Spending